kitoki/kitoki.github.io/_posts/C notes for professional.md

 ```c
 return 0 ;
 ```
-When we defined main(), we declared it as a function returning an int, meaning it needs to return an integer.
-In

-this example, we are returning the integer value 0, which is used to indicate that the program exited successfully.
+When we defined main(), we declared it as a function returning an `int`, meaning it needs to return an integer.
+In this example, we are returning the integer value 0, which is used to indicate that the program exited successfully.

-After the return 0 ; statement, the execution process will terminate.
+After the `return 0 ;` statement, the execution process will terminate.

 **Editing the program**

 Simple text editors include vim or gedit on Linux, or Notepad on Windows.
-Cross-platform editors also include

-Visual Studio Code or Sublime Text.
+Cross-platform editors also include Visual Studio Code or Sublime Text.

 The editor must create plain text files, not RTF or other any other format.

 **Compiling and running the program**

-To run the program, this source file (hello.c) first needs to be compiled into an executable file (e.g. hello on

-Unix/Linux system or hello.exe on Windows).
+To run the program, this source file (hello.c) first needs to be compiled into an executable file (e.g. hello on Unix/Linux system or hello.exe on Windows).
 This is done using a compiler for the C language.

 See more about compiling

 **Compile using GCC**

 GCC (GNU Compiler Collection) is a widely used C compiler.
-To use it, open a terminal, use the command line to

-navigate to the source file's location and then run:
+To use it, open a terminal, use the command line to navigate to the source file's location and then run:

 ```c
 gcc hello.c - o hello
 ```
-If no errors are found in the the source code (hello.c), the compiler will create a **binary file** , the name of which is

-given by the argument to the -o command line option (hello).
+If no errors are found in the the source code (hello.c), the compiler will create a **binary file** , the name of which is given by the argument to the `-o` command line option (hello).
 This is the final executable file.

-We can also use the warning options -Wall -Wextra -Werror, that help to identify problems that can cause the

-program to fail or produce unexpected results.
-They are not necessary for this simple program but this is way of
+We can also use the warning options `-Wall -Wextra -Werror`, that help to identify problems that can cause the program to fail or produce unexpected results.
+They are not necessary for this simple program but this is way of adding them:

-adding them:

 ```c
 gcc -Wall -Wextra -Werror -o hello hello.c